myoussef660/Physics-Sims/README.md

 # Physics-Sims

 ## This work has been completed under the supervision of Dr. James Hedberg, Deputy Chair of Physics Department at the City College of New York.

-This Work is published on Dr. Hedberg's scientific sims webpage https://sciencesims.com/sims-catalog/ .
-The following are the links for the individual simulations:
+## This Work is published on Dr. Hedberg's scientific sims webpage https://sciencesims.com/sims-catalog/ .

+## The following are the links and Demos for the individual simulations:
   * Single-Slit -> https://sciencesims.com/sims/single-slit/
   * Double-Slit -> https://sciencesims.com/sims/double-slit/
   * Diffraction -> https://sciencesims.com/sims/N-slits/